Killers of Kilimanjaro: Critical

 Variety wrote that the film "doesn't go beating around “the bush” in search of a new dramatic path through Africa.
 It simply forges relentlessly down the same old cliche-infested trail traveled by so many past film safaris.
 Luckily, though, it's stripped for action, an approach that's never gone out of style at the boxoffice.
 Add to this the vicarious appeal of touring the dark continent via CinemaScope and technicolor, and you have entertainment that will more than hold its own in America's ticket-stub jungle."

 The Monthly Film Bulletin said "enthusiasts for screen slaughter should be amply entertained."

 The New York Times called it "a compendium of jungle cliches".

 According to Jeffrey Richards, movies such as Killers of Kilimanjaro pushed the narrative that the British were not in East Africa to further their own ends, but instead perpetuated the myth that they were there to protect the natives from the evil Arab slavers.
+Filmink wrote the movie was "not very good".